Save Dripping Springs!

 The west end would continue on and reconnect the highway split near Holder Lane.

-Less than 150 feet right of way should support up to 3 lanes in each direction and even SUP (special use path) for hiking and biking.
+As little as 150 feet right of way would support up to 3 lanes in each direction and even SUP (shared use path) for hiking and biking.
+Grass median instead of concrete barrier would require at least 200 feet.
 Imagine how beautiful this path would be when finished!
 Travelers would get to see more of the beauty of this town through the hills and trees and even over the creek.
 Truckers would no longer compete with locals in downtown.
 Residents would have better mobility, no longer stuck at 290 and RR12 every day.

 If similar right of way is not obtained soon, I fear freeway bypass will be impossible, see below.